Step-by-Step APT Guide for NIRSpec MOS Deep Extragalactic Survey

 Catalogs

-As stated in the Science Goals, we use the GOODS-S Catalog from Momcheva et al. (2016), which is publicly available.
+As stated in the science goals, you'll use the GOODS-S Catalog from Momcheva et al. (2016), which is publicly available.
 Instructions for preparing and ingesting a Catalog for use in MPT can be found in the MPT Catalogs article.
 In brief, when a Catalog is uploaded as an MSA Catalog Target in APT, some Catalog parameters must be specified.
-We enter an astrometric accuracy of 10 mas, since our Catalog was constructed from HST imaging which typically has this accuracy.
-We also set Pre-Imaging Availability to Not Required, since pre-imaging in this case refers to NIRCam pre-imaging and we have HST imaging with the requisite accuracy.
-The reference position type and coordinates need not be edited for normal use cases such as ours.
-Finally, following the approach we outlined in the Observing Strategy, we define Primary and Filler candidate lists with photometric redshifts at 5 < z < 6 (542 galaxies) and 2 < z < 5 (7559 galaxies).
+Enter an astrometric accuracy of 10 mas, since the Catalog was constructed from HST imaging which typically has this accuracy.
+Also set Pre-Imaging Availability to Not Required, since pre-imaging in this case refers to NIRCam pre-imaging and you'll have HST imaging with the requisite accuracy.
+The reference position type and coordinates need not be edited for normal use cases such as this example.
+Finally, following the approach outlined in the observing strategy, define Primary and Filler candidate lists with photometric redshifts at 5 < z < 6 (542 galaxies) and 2 < z < 5 (7559 galaxies).

 Running the MPT Planner

-• Primary and Filler Candidate Lists: Here, we select the candidate lists that we defined on the MSA Catalog Target.
+• Primary and Filler Candidate Lists: Here, select the candidate lists that were defined on the MSA Catalog Target.

 • Aperture PA (APA): This parameter describes the position angle of the MSA, and consequently, the position angles of the slitlets in the configuration.
 For a given target, position angles are constrained by when the field is visible to JWST.
-In the science article, we used the JWST General Target Visibility Tool (GTVT) to find reasonable APAs, and selected an APA of 60° for our tests.
+In the science article, the JWST General Target Visibility Tool (GTVT) was used to find reasonable APAs, and an APA of 60° was selected.

 • Dithering: An MSA observation has options for nods and dithers, as described in NIRSpec MOS Dither and Nod Patterns.
-We choose to nod, taking an exposure of the galaxies in each shutter of their 3 Shutter Slitlet.
-Since nod positions can serve as dithers, we choose not to add any more dithers.
+Choose to nod, taking an exposure of the galaxies in each shutter of their 3 Shutter Slitlet.
+Since nod positions can serve as dithers, choose not to add any more dithers.
 This choice increases efficiency in two ways.
-First, we do not have to reconfigure the MSA, saving 90 seconds of overhead.
-Second, we do not suffer multiplexing losses, due to the requirement that our sources be observable in two configurations, rather than one.
-The down-side to this choice is that our spectra will have a wavelength gap, due to NIRSpec’s chip gap.
-We accept this compromise.
-We note that adding a 20” Fixed Dither to cover the chip gap would still result in half the exposure time, and a non-uniform signal-to-noise, over certain wavelengths.
+First, you do not have to reconfigure the MSA, saving 90 s of overhead.
+Second, you do not suffer multiplexing losses, due to the requirement that the sources be observable in two configurations, rather than one.
+The down-side to this choice is that the spectra will have a wavelength gap, due to NIRSpec’s chip gap.
+You'll have to accept this compromise.
+Note that adding a 20” Fixed Dither to cover the chip gap would still result in half the exposure time, and a non-uniform signal-to-noise, over certain wavelengths.
 For users concerned about wavelength coverage, the MSA Target Info export file contains the wavelength cutoffs for each slitlet on the MSA.

-• Gratings/FiltersHere we choose the grating-filter combinations we wish to observe as specified in the Science Goals.
-We select G140M/F100LP, G235M/F170LP and G395M/F290LP.
+• Gratings/Filters: Choose the grating-filter combinations you wish to observe as specified in the science goals.
+Select G140M/F100LP, G235M/F170LP and G395M/F290LP.
 Lastly, the option to select Multiple Sources per Row will increase multiplexing by allowing spectral overlap.
-However, since we do not want our spectra to be contaminated, we do not check this box.
+However, since you do not want the spectra to be contaminated, do not check this box.

-• Search Grid: Here, we define the area over which MPT will search to optimize the placement of sources in MSA shutters.
-We choose 4 specific NIRSpec pointings that will create a uniform survey area in both NIRSpec and our NIRCam parallels.
-For each one, we will create a separate MPT Plan, containing a single pointing of the MSA.
+• Search Grid: Here, define the area over which MPT will search to optimize the placement of sources in MSA shutters.
+Choose 4 specific NIRSpec pointings that will create a uniform survey area in both NIRSpec and the NIRCam parallels.
+For each one, create a separate MPT Plan, containing a single pointing of the MSA.
 The central positions of these search grids are given in Table 1.

 Table 1.
 Four pointing positions